juliachelsie/YourGreenhouse/README.md

 ### Testing with unittests in Python/Django.
 - I have also used django unittest to test all my code in models.py, views.py, urls.py and forms.py.
 The tests are all located in tests.py.

+### Unfixed bugs
+- There are no unfixed bugs.

+### Fixed bugs
+- I tried to get the links to all the pages in the navbar to softly change colour from a dark green to a light green when the user hoovers on them, but it did not work with the class names.
+I fixed it by putting a id on every link instead.
+It looks a little messy in the css but i could not find an other way to make it work.
+But in the end it is worth it because it looks so pretty when it changes colour.
+It also goes hand in hand with the logo that also changes colur when the user hovers on it.

 ### How does it look on different screen sizes?